 Oklahoma State Capitol Building

 The countryside is flat and green as you make your way to Oklahoma City.
-Four hours from Branson, this compact metropolis is my favourite destination on Route 66 for its friendly locals and tasty food, which is an eclectic mix of Deep South Cajun dishes and Mexican fare.
+Four hours from Branson, this compact metropolis is a highlight of Route 66 for me.
+It’s partly for its food, which is an eclectic mix of Deep South Cajun dishes and Mexican fare.

 A ranch in Amarillo

 Heading into the Texas Panhandle, the prairies of Oklahoma give way to a drier landscape.
 This five-hour section of the drive is a touch uninspiring and I recommend jumping on the freeway to eat up the miles.